andikasagala/Drugs-And-Herbal/README.md

 - How to consume it<br>
 - Pictures nor videos<br>
 - Your new herbal recipe will be listed in 'Drugs And Herbal' software after tested and reviewed by more than 100 users<br>
-- Dangerous herbal is not allowed. ie: Opium, and many others<br>
+- Dangerous herbal is not allowed. ie: Opium ( ref: https://en.wikipedia.org/wiki/Opium ), and many others<br>

 <br><br><br>
 <h2>Tips:</h2><br>